Playback speed

 • Show you skill of environments with character images and a full detailed background.

-As with all things in art, a portfolio is never finished.
+As with all things in art, a portfolio is never finished and there is no 100% right way to do it (remember there are no rules in art, these are simply guidelines!)
 It’s a living thing–always growing, always adding to, and hopefully, always getting better!

 Authors